networkx/networkx/doc/release/migration_guide_from_1.x_to_2.0.rst

 ``G.__class__()`` will create a new instance of the same graph type as ``G``.
 In fact, the call signature for ``__class__`` differs depending on whether ``G`` is a view or a base class.
-For v2.x you should use ``G.fresh_copy()`` to create a null graph of the correct type -- ready to fill with nodes and edges.
+For v2.x you should use ``G.fresh_copy()`` to create a null graph of the correct type---ready to fill with nodes and edges.

 Graph views can also be views-of-views-of-views-of-graphs.
 If you want to find the original graph at the end of this chain use ``G.root_graph``.
 Be careful though